 “What I have learned, very slowly and painfully over the years, is that children make vital decisions for themselves in ways that no adults could have anticipated or even imagined.” ~ Hanna Greenberg, founder of Sudbury Valley School, in The Art of Doing Nothing

-The adults at Sunset Sudbury School chose not to call themselves teachers because everyone and everything is a potential teacher at our school.
-We do, however, recognize our special role in the school.
-Staff members are ultimately responsible for the survival and smooth functioning of the school.
+The adults at Sunset Sudbury chose not to call themselves teachers because everyone and everything is a potential teacher.
+We do, however, recognize our special role in the community.
+Staff members are ultimately responsible for the survival and smooth functioning of the program.
 On a day-to-day basis, staff members focus on holding the space in which children can be free within the boundaries of safety and respect.
 Although we practice non-interference as much as possible, we are always available to help students if and when they ask.

 Transitioning to a non-Sudbury environment

 “When kids are constantly having to make decisions [in a democratic school], they begin to know who they are and to know how they feel about almost everything.
 When these kids go into an authoritarian situation, they do not feel threatened about losing their identity; they see the situation, instead, as a game that has to be played in a certain way.” ~ Jerry Mintz, founder of Alternative Education Resource Organization